mwang87/ReDU-MS2-Documentation/docs/AnalyzePublicData_MultivariateComparisons.md

-# Analyze Public Data: Multivariate Comparisons
+# Analyze Public Data: Explore Multivariate Analysis of Public Data
  ### Example Use Cases
  * **Explore public data** by comparing the chemicals annotated in samples, analyzed by principal components analysis (PCA), *viz.* human breast milk appears to be most similar to food given their proximity in the PCA score plot.
  * **Begin to explore high-level questions** that remain unanswered when attempting to compare public mass spectrometry data.
 For example, does urine always look, chemically, like urine year after year, across instruments, across extraction methods, etc?

  ### Summary
  The common denominator of all mass spectrometry data is the chemicals detected.
-In spite of the numerious confounders (*e.g.* instrument type, user, year, and extraction method), the chemicals that are detected and annotated from samples is the ground truth of any experiment.
+In spite of the numerous confounders (*e.g.* instrument type, user, year, and extraction method), the chemicals that are detected and annotated from samples is the ground truth of any experiment.
 The **MS2 data, specifically product ion scans, are extracted from the public data and analyzed *de novo* in GNPS**, and in doing so provide the chemical annotations based on library spectral matching for each file. **Principal components analysis (PCA)** was used to analyze the results in an unsupervised manner.
 The results are plotted using Tableau which provides interactive plotting capabilities to explore the data via a PCA score plot (upper panel), a scatter plot of the number of MS2 spectra per file versus how many of those MS2 spectra were annotated (lower-left panel), and a stacked histogram of the number of chemical annotations (lower-right panel).

  ### Tutorial
  1. Navigate to the [ReDU-MS2](http://dorresteinappshub.ucsd.edu:5005/) homepage.
- 2. Click on the **"Multivariate Comparisons"** text under the **"Analyze PUblic Data"** section.
+ 2. Click on the **"Explore Multivariate Analysis of Public Data"** text under the **"Analyze Public Data"** section.

  **IMAGE**